More than 107.22 Crore vaccine doses provided to States/UTs

 |

-More than 107.22 crore (1,07,22,89,365) vaccine doses have been provided to States/UTs so far through Govt of India (free of cost channel) and through direct state procurement category.
+More than 107.22crore(1,07,22,96,865) vaccine doses have been provided to States/UTs so far through Govt of India (free of cost channel) and through direct state procurement category.